turnerbenjamin/grid-cove/gc-back-end/docs/2._test-plans/user-story-6-test-plan.md

 - [ ] PC6-1: It should call the puzzle service with the correct arguments
 - [ ] PC6-2: It should respond with a 400 status code if Puzzle Service throws a duplicate pixel art error
+- [ ] PC6-2: It should respond with a 400 status code if Puzzle Service throws a invalid character distribution error
 - [ ] PC6-3: It should respond with a 500 error code if Puzzle Service throws a server error
 - [ ] PC6-4: It should respond with a 201 status code if Puzzle Service resolves
 - [ ] PC6-5: It should call res.json with the value returned from puzzle service